 Elon offers you free premium access to LastPass, a password management tool that takes all the effort out of managing your passwords.
-LastPass offers password generation tools and automatic form filling, as well as automatic login/password completion.
-Once LastPass is up and running, you’ll never have to worry about remembering passwords again!
+LastPass features password generation tools and automatic form filling, as well as automatic login/password completion.
+Once LastPass is up and running, you won’t have to worry about remembering passwords again.

-LiveSafe gives users two-way communication direct to Campus Safety & Police.
+LiveSafe gives users two-way communication direct to Campus Safety and Police.
 With a built-in SafeWalk feature, students can invite others to “virtually escort” them by monitoring their location on a map.
-Additionally, this app broadcasts important security notifications sent by the Elon University Police Department.
+Additionally, this app broadcasts important security notifications sent by Elon University Police.

-The Phoenix Card is the official Elon ID card for faculty, staff, and students.
-Use this card to gain access to buildings (after hours), athletic and cultural events, the gym, and to check out books/media/equipment from the library.
-Using Blackboard, you can place Phoenix Cash on your card; Phoenix cash is accepted at eating establishments across campus and at area restaurants.
+The Phoenix Card is the official Elon identification (ID) card for students, faculty and staff.
+Use this card to gain access to buildings after hours, athletic and cultural events, the gym, and to check out books, media and equipment from the library.
+Using Blackboard, you can add Phoenix Cash on your card.
+Phoenix Cash is accepted at eating establishments across campus and many area restaurants.
 The Phoenix Card office is located in McCoy Commons 201.

-New Elon students may download a complimentary license of Microsoft Office and Microsoft ForeFront EndPoint Protection (anti-virus/anti-spyware) by using their student email account.
+New Elon students may download a complimentary license of Microsoft Office and Microsoft Forefront (anti-virus/anti-spyware) by using their student email account.